please call: +31 (0)50 367 71 97

 Foreign students who under the age of 30 living temporarily in the Netherlands solely on account of their studies are exempt from the obligation to take out Dutch health insurance.
 International students who study in the Netherlands but also have a part-time job or paid internship (note: even a zero-hour (casual) contract will count as a job) are NOT exempt and must have Dutch medical insurance.
 The zorgwijzer.nl site has more information on determining if you are obligated to have Dutch medical insurance as a student, as well as information on obtaining proper medical insurance.

-You are a posted worker if your employer sends you to work in another country on a temporary basis.
+You are a posted worker if your employer sends you to work and live in another country on a temporary basis but you are still being paid by your home company.
 More information on insurance rules for posted workers can be found here.
 Since 1 May 2010, the period of the posting is 24 months (earlier, it was 12 months) or less.
 If you are a posted worker, you have certain rights as follows:

 The European Health Insurance Card (EHIC) replaced forms such as the E111 and the E128, making it easier for you to get medical care quickly and easily.
 The EHIC is a free card that gives you access to medically necessary, state-provided healthcare during a temporary stay in any of the 28 EU countries, Iceland, Lichtenstein, Norway and Switzerland, under the same conditions and at the same cost (free in some countries) as people insured in that country.
 It is evidence that you are part of a health insurance scheme administered by another state in the EEA/Switzerland.
 Cards are issued by your national health insurance provider in the country where you are registered.
 This may work well with people who work across the border.
 Important – the European Health Insurance Card: